El Greco (1966 film): Production

 It was Mel Ferrer's first film as producer.
 According to Ferrer, the film cost $800,000 which he felt was modest considering the film was in color and was the first movie allowed to shoot at Toledo Cathedral.

+Release

+The film had its world premiere on 7 May 1966 at the Museum of Santa Cruz in Toledo, Spain.

 Reception

 According to Fox records, the film needed to earn $1,300,000 in rentals to break even and made $1,675,000, meaning it made a profit.